National Rail Museum, New Delhi: History

+Ticket Fare

+Ticket price of National Rail Museum, New Delhi.

 Facilities

 Auditorium: The museum has a state of the art auditorium with seating capacity of 200 persons.

 VIP Lounge: The museum has a state of the art air-conditioned conference hall with seating capacity of 20-25 persons.

 The Rails: The Rails is a restaurant situated in the museum.
-It is housed in a replica the Chhatrapati Shivaji Terminus main building.
+It is housed in a replica the Chhatrapati Shivaji Terminus main building dome.
 The restaurant depicts the formation of Indian Railways through unification of 42 independent railway companies held by the princely states of India and British East Indian Company.
 The Maharaja of Gwalior had a silver model train that ran along the banquet table and served food to the royal guests.
 The restaurant replicates this by making a steam locomotive chug around the restaurant and serve food at tables named after historic stations in the country.

 Souvenir shop: There is a souvenir shop where small scale models of rolling stock, books, apparels, frame and prints, etc. are available for sale.